fafadiatech/newscout_web/README.md

 ## TODOs

+- [ ] Keep one version of NPM vs Yarn
+- [ ] Update the NodeJS version
+- [ ] Use Typescript for our new UI
 - [ ] Cleanup all dependencies
 - [ ] Remove all OAuth dependencies
 - [ ] Update Django & Python version for this Project